top of page

 Your job can make or break your Express Entry invitation.

-🎯 Why the Top 82 In-Demand Jobs Matter for Canada PR in 2025
+🎯 Why the In-Demand Jobs Matter for Canada PR in 2026

 IRCC introduced category-based selection to tackle labour shortages in key industries like healthcare, skilled trades, engineering, and education.

-If your occupation is on the official list in 2025, you may be eligible for special Express Entry draws that:
+If your occupation is on the official list in 2026 and you have completed at least 12 months of full -time work experience (or an equal amount of part-time experience) within the past 3 years, you may be eligible for special Express Entry draws that:

 ✅ Prioritize your occupation over your CRS score